Submitting a Protocol

 ORSP – Human and Animal Protections has recently released an online application for determining exemption from IRB review (ADE).
 This submission tool will enable researchers and students to submit their project descriptions online to determine if they qualify for exemption.
 Please note that ADE submissions require a completed CITI training certificate.

 IRB Manager now has the ADE and IRB Protocol forms live.
 Please submit your IRB materials through the IRB Manager portal.

 The following documents are required for EVERY research protocol submission which is not determined to be exempt:

 Signed Protocol Approval Form (PAF) for Faculty in PDF

 Signed Protocol Approval Form (PAF) for Students in PDF

-NIH or CITI Certificate(s) valid for the entire one-year approval period.
+CITI Certificate(s) valid for the entire one-year approval period.
 Certificates are valid for 3 years from the date taken.